 Regular annual arugula is milder, more tender, heavier-producing,

-Sylvetta is perennial, and its deep taproot makes it heat as well as cold-resistant.
+Sylvetta is perennial, and its deep taproot makes it heat-resistant.

 Arugula is valuable as a nectar source to draw pest-fighting insects.
 Let some go to seed in odd corners for bees, beneficials, and butterflies to enjoy.
 The flowers are edible in salads.